HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Setting

 \section{Setting}

-This section details a novel setting in which multiple agents --- the central agent and the independent learners --- with different capabilities and knowledge are combined (see Figure~\ref{fig:setting}).
+This section details a novel setting in which multiple agents --- the central agent and the local agents --- with different capabilities and knowledge are combined (see Figure~\ref{fig:setting}).
 The \algo\ algorithm is designed for this type of cooperative multi-agent environment.

 Consider a warehouse setting where lots of small, simple, robots fetch and stock items on shelves, as well as bring them to packing stations.
 If the local agents could communicate among themselves, they could run a distributed reasoning algorithm, but this would require more sophisticated robots and algorithms.
-Or, if the observations and actions could be centralized, one very powerful agent could determine the joint action of all the agents, but this would not scale well and would require a very powerful agent.
+Or, if the observations and actions could be centralized, one very powerful agent could determine the joint action of all the agents, but this would not scale well and would require a very powerful agent (to address an exponential growth in the observation and actions spaces with the number of agents).
 Section~\ref{results} will make this more concrete with two multi-agent tasks.
-Now, assume an additional central agent in the team, which can have a global perspective, unlike the local agents, who have only local observations.
+Now, assume there is an additional central agent in the team, that has a global perspective, unlike the local agents, who receive only local observations.
 Further, the central agent is more powerful --- not only does it have access to more information, but it can also communicate messages to all local agents.
-The local agents can only blindly transmit their observations and actions to the central agent and receive messages in return.
-Like this, the local agents can simply rely on the communicated messages to get briefed about the other agents in the environment and make informed decisions (actions) accordingly.
-Consequently, the central agent must learn to encapsulate the available information in its, possibly large, inputs into smaller vectors (messages) to facilitate the learning of the independent learners.
+The local agents can only transmit their observations and actions to the central agent and receive messages --- local agents rely on the communicated messages to know about other agents in the environment.
+The central agent must learn to encapsulate available information into small messages to facilitate local agents.